Phenomenon crew & writers

 Elissa Feit (database design), The Blasphemous Princess

-Mike McClure (web support), also Earl That Keeps the Ruins and is Reaching for the Valley
+Mike McClure (web support), also Earl That Keeps the Ruins and is Reaching

 Shane Donohoe, also The Mystic Assassin